 How do you think/feel the session went?
 Why?

-How do you feel your choice of teaching strategies contributed to your students’ learning during this session?
+How did your choice of teaching strategies contribute to your students’ learning during this session?
 Please give examples.

-If relevant, how did you tend to the social and emotional aspects of learning (e.g., students’ emotional response to a discussion topic, students’ reactions in group work, power relations between students and the instructor) during the class?
+How did you tend to the social and emotional aspects of learning (e.g., students’ emotional response to a discussion topic, students’ reactions in group work, power relations between students and the instructor) during the class?

 Did your students achieve the learning outcomes(s)?
 Why or why not?